paulcyi/aws-devops-demo/README.md

     G[CloudWatch] --> C
     H[SNS Alerts] --> G
 ```
 *(This Mermaid diagram shows the flow: GitHub Actions builds and pushes to ECR, ECS runs the container with DynamoDB, ALB routes traffic, and CloudWatch/SNS monitor.)*

 ## Contributing
 Feel free to submit pull requests or issues!
 Please follow these guidelines:
 - Fork the repository.
 - Create a feature branch (`git checkout -b feature/new-feature`).
 - Commit changes (`git commit -m 'Add new feature'`).
 - Push and open a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-- Thanks to the xAI Grok team for guidance in building this project./
+- Thanks to the xAI Grok team for guidance in building this project.
 - Inspired by AWS DevOps best practices and community resources.